SiddharthaPutti/MLops/README.md

     ```

-Some common question I have until now:
+Some common questions I have until now:
- * is docker hub similar to kubernetes?
+ * Is the docker hub similar to Kubernetes?
     * Docker Hub is a cloud-based registry service provided by Docker that allows users to store and distribute container images.
     *  Kubernetes is an open-source container orchestration platform.
 It provides a framework for automating the deployment, scaling, and management of containerized applications.

-   * How to write a dockerfile for python project?
+* How to write a dockerfile for Python project?
       ```
        # Use an official Python runtime as the base image
        FROM python:3.9